sridish123/htcondor/docs/apis/python-bindings/index.rst

 The HTCondor Python bindings expose a Pythonic interface to the HTCondor client libraries.
 They utilize the same C++ libraries as HTCondor itself, meaning they have nearly the same behavior as the command line tools.

+:doc:`users/index`
+    These tutorials cover the features that users who want to submit and manage jobs will find most useful.
+    Start here if you're a user who wants to submit and manage jobs from Python.

 :doc:`introductory/index`
     These tutorials cover the basics of the Python bindings and how to use them through a quick overview of the major components.